September 8th, 2021

 The massive amounts of data that we produce as a culture is steadily rising year after year.
 This evergrowing sea of information needs to be understood.
 Since we are all naturally visual people, the best way to understand this data is to graphically interpret it as data visualizations.

 Over the course of this semester we will cover this entire process.
-First sourcing publically available data sets.
+First sourcing publicly available data sets.
 Then analyzing these data sets to pull out the points of interest.
 And finally designing visualizations based on our findings for a specific audience.
-The first portion of the semester will be focused on printed infographics and the second half will be entirely interactive interpretations of the data using HTML5 as well as data sculpture using digital fabrication tools like 3D printing, laser cutting and CNC routing.
+The first portion of the semester will be focused on printed infographics and the second half will focus on both interactive interpretations of the data using HTML5 as well as data sculpture using digital fabrication tools like 3D printing, laser cutting and CNC routing.

 - Collect your own personal data throughout the semester using the Gyroscope App.

 - Source at least two separate datasets about that the selected topic.

 - Clean the datasets and pull out the points of interest.

 - Write a creative brief defining your audience, findings and what you hope to achieve.

-- Visualize your findings as a 20″ x 30″ poster and share it as a PDF in our class Slack channel for midterm presentations.
+- Visualize your findings as a 20″ x 30″ poster and share it as a PDF in our class Slack channel for midterm presentations on Zoom.

 - Using HTML5 along with the libraries and software we discuss, create a one page website using live data using an API (application programming interface), your personal data you have collected OR recreate your midterm as an interactive website.